Page created on March 2, 2019. Last updated on April 13, 2022 at 11:44

 Tumor-like lesions of the liver

-Focal nodular hyperplasia (FNH) is a localized, well-demarcated lesion consisting of hyperplastic hepatocytes nodules with a characteristic central stellate scar.
-It’s not a true neoplasm but instead a response to some abnormal vascular flow.
-It occurs most commonly in females.
-Contraceptives increase the risk.
-These lesions are usually not removed as they pose no risk.
+Focal nodular hyperplasia (FNH) is a benign lesion consisting of hyperplastic hepatocytes nodules with a characteristic central stellate scar.
+It is localized and well-demarcated.
+It’s not a true neoplasm but instead a hyperplastic response to a vascular malformation or portal duct injury.

 Benign liver tumors

-These benign tumors may be mistaken for a carcinoma on imaging.
+These benign tumors must be differentiated from a carcinoma on imaging or with biopsy.

 Hepatocellular carcinoma (HCC) is the most common primary malignant tumor of the liver.
+It’s mostly a disease of older men.
 In almost all cases it develops in an already cirrhotic liver, so the risk factors for HCC are the same as those for cirrhosis.